imksmv/imksmv/README.md

 # 🔥 [Illia Maksymov](https://maksymov.me/)

-#### I'm an enthusiastic React Developer from Ukraine, based in Ireland. 🇺🇦 🇮🇪
+#### I am a self-taught, enthusiastic React Developer with a Masters degree in MBA.
+I've always found digital craftsmanship intuitive and have pushed myself to learn the most effective ways to achieve a result.
+I'm a fast learner and can quickly integrate into a team so I can provide value to the company.

 ---